Dr. Jean Holder, the father of Caribbean tourism development, passes away

 The Caribbean Tourism Organization (CTO) today joins the rest of the Caribbean in mourning the loss of Dr. Jean Holder, the father of regional tourism development.
-The late Dr. Holder spent more than 30 years of his professional leading the development and expansion of the sector that would become the region’s main foreign exchange earner and the engine of economic growth.
+The late Dr. Holder spent more than 30 years of his professional life leading the development and expansion of the sector that would become the region’s main foreign exchange earner and the engine of economic growth.

 The Caribbean, and we may argue the greater world of tourism, truly has lost one of its pioneering sons.
 Dr. Holder’s progressive leadership during the formative years of Caribbean tourism distinguished him as a pillar of the region’s tourism development.
 As a dedicated regionalist, he oversaw tourism’s growth from infancy to its current various stages of maturity.
 Indeed, elements of the original Caribbean tourism ethos forged by the organizations which he led can be found in virtually every Caribbean nation, virtually every community and anywhere in the region where the tourism seed has been sown.